michaellperry/aggregator-toy/docs/commutative-aggregate-design.md

      * The aggregate is computed incrementally as items are added or removed.
      * The target array is replaced with the aggregate property in the output type.
      *
-     * @param arrayPath - Path of array names to navigate to the target array
+     * @param segmentPath - Path segments (array names) to navigate to the target array
      * @param propertyName - Name of the new aggregate property
      * @param add - Operator called when an item is added
      * @param subtract - Operator called when an item is removed